swiftgurmeet/swiftgurmeet.github.io/_posts/2025-11-12-Local-Inference.md

 Set up the Ollama server to run in the background as a service

-Create this file with requisite needed directories:
+Create this file with the requisite needed directories:

     `~/.config/systemd/user/ollama.service`